hinzy97/Q64_SAM_ExecutionTimeModel/README.md

 ## 📂 Files

 - `Q64_SAM.ipynb` – Main notebook implementing the model and predicting execution time.
-- `paper/` – Contains the original publication in PDF format.

 ## 🚀 How to Run